 - The real income effect usually results in a decrease in calorie intake.

 - Substitution effect can lead to switching to lower-quality food consumption and as a result lower intake of essential micronutrients like vitamin A, iron, or zinc that are necessary for body growth and body development.

 The indirect effect of the real income changes can be due to changes in childcare, health expenditures or physical access to healthcare.
 Price changes may also affect households’ long-term wealth due to coping strategies like asset liquidation, going into debt, or taking children out of school.
 The total impact of these different channels on food security depends on cultural factors, diet preferences and socio-economic factors as well as on the changes of other relevant prices, formal or informal insurance mechanisms and government policies and aid programs.
-Our research aims to evaluate the impact of price changes and price volatility on food security status and to provide timely information on threats for food security.
+Our research aims to evaluate the impact of price changes and price volatility on food security and to provide timely information on threats to food security.

 The links below provide further relevant information about food price volatility: